Note: This boot’s been discontinued. Check out our Parkhurst Allen boot review for a look at their flagship model.

-Parkhurst is an brand new boot company that was established 2018, so while they don’t have a ton of history they do have some interesting aspects.
-Based in Buffalo, New York, the company makes everything in the United States with materials from the United States — except for the rubber outsoles, but even those are imported through a third generation mom and pop leather shop in Pennsylvania.
+Parkhurst is a newer boot company that was established 2018 but has already made a sizable impact on the industry.
+Based in Buffalo, New York, the company makes everything in the United States with materials from the United States — except for the rubber outsoles, but even those are imported through a third generation mom and pop shop in Pennsylvania.

-The goal with the Delaware boot is to devise a hybrid of the dress boot and work boot.
-In that respect it’s not unlike the Thursday Captain Boot, or perhaps Red Wing’s Williston and Merchant boots, but there are a few things that help it to stand out, including the broguing along the cap toe and an unusual Texon insole that I’ll discuss below.
+Parkhurst‘s goal is threefold: to bring manufacturing ba ck to the United States, to do so at a great price, and to combine dress and work boot aesthetics to make the most versatile boot there is.
+In the ‘hybrid boot’ aspect it’s not unlike the Thursday Captain Boot but there are a few things that help it to stand out, including the broguing detail, the split reverse welt, and an unusual Texon insole that I’ll discuss below.

 Let’s take a closer look at the aesthetic below.